alpine tycoon game Above the Snow ...

 Is Above the Snow worth playing at launch?

-For players who enjoy management games with a teeth to them, the combination of resort economics and cold-weather survival pressure looks like a genuinely fresh take.
+For players who enjoy management games with teeth, this looks like a solid entry.
 The PC-only release at launch means it's built around the precision that mouse-and-keyboard management games demand.

 For more management game recommendations and gaming guides across every genre, browse more guides at GAMES.GG.